bsenturk/FoursquareAPI-VIPER/README.md

 # FoursquareAPI-VIPER

-FoursquareAPI-VIPER is an iOS project that using Foursqaure API and VIPER architecture.
+FoursquareAPI-VIPER is an iOS project that using Foursquare API and VIPER architecture.

 # Screenshots